 Providing your baby with the freshest, most wholesome fruits and vegetables is a great way to introduce him to the world of food.
 If you plan on making your own organic baby food, here are a few tricks of the trade as well as some easy recipes.
-They are so good, you might find yourself sneaking spoonfuls of baby's lunch!
-(It's okay -- we don't blame you.)
+They are so good, you might find yourself sneaking spoonfuls of baby’s lunch!

 Scour your local farmers’ market for the season’s freshest organic produce.
 When you get home, carefully wash it all.